utap2/utap2/docs/rst/installation.rst

                      **For example:** lsf or pbs or local.

                      The commands will be sent to the cluster.
-Currently, UTAP supports LSF or PBS cluters.
+Currently, UTAP supports LSF or PBS clusters.

-                     When "local" parameter is used , UTAP pipelines will be run on the local host inside the container.
+                     When "local" parameter is used, UTAP pipelines will be run on the local host inside the container.

                      **The default is:** CLUSTER_TYPE=local